csc13/spektel-sensor/about.md

 The sensor is based on the flowing components:
 - Atmel XMEGA32E5
 - Allegro ACS758LCB-100U hall effect current sensor
-- Bosch BMP180 pressure sensor (planned)
+- Bosch BMP180 pressure sensor

 The firmware was developed in C using Atmel Studio 6 and the Atmel ASF framework.